Design System · Singtel · 2019

 Language System.

-Democratising design capabilities across Singtel — from the 'three button problem' to a system of shared components, interaction guidelines, and a language the whole team speaks.
+Democratising design capabilities across Singtel.
+From the 'three button problem' to a system of shared components, interaction guidelines, and a language the whole team speaks.

 Designer Issac Ting

-Role Pioneer Designer
+Role Pioneer Designer (1 of 3)

 Client Singtel